Double cycle-consistent generative adversarial network for unsupervised conditional generation: Method

 where $\lambda > 0$ is a hyperparameter, $\mathcal{D}_{z}$ is an arbitrary divergence between $Q_{z}$ and $P_{z}$, which encourages the encoded distribution $Q_{z}$ to match the prior $P_{z}$.
 Because the latent variables $\mathbf{z}=(\mathbf{z}_c, \mathbf{z}_n)$, and the prior distribution $P_z(\mathbf{z}_c, \mathbf{z}_n) = P_c(\mathbf{z}_c)P_n(\mathbf{z}_n)$, these constraints can be added by simply penalizing the discrete variables part and the continuous variables part separately.

-The constraint of continuous variables $\mathbf{z}_n$ can be considered to apply the similar regularizations in the generative Autoencoder model like AAE~\cite{makhzani2015adversarial} and WAE~\cite{tolstikhin2017wasserstein}.
+The constraint of continuous variables $\mathbf{z}_n$ can be considered to apply similar regularizations in the generative Autoencoder model like AAE~\cite{makhzani2015adversarial} and WAE~\cite{tolstikhin2017wasserstein}.
 The former uses the GAN-based density-ratio trick to estimate the KL-divergence of distributions~\cite{tschannen2018recent}, and the latter minimizes the distance between distributions based on Maximum Mean Discrepancy (MMD)~\cite{gretton2012kernel,li2015generative}.
-For the sake of optimization stability, we choose MMD to quantify the distance between the prior distribution $P_{n}(\mathbf{z}_n)$ and the posterior distribution $Q_{n}(\mathbf{z}_n | \mathbf{x})$.
+We choose adversarial density-ratio estimation for modeling the data space because it can handle complex distributions.
+MMD-based regularizer is stable for optimization and works well with multivariate normal distributions~\cite{tschannen2018recent}.
+Therefore, we choose MMD to quantify the distance between the prior distribution $P_{n}(\mathbf{z}_n)$ and the posterior distribution $Q_{n}(\mathbf{z}_n | \mathbf{x})$.
+Compared with WAE, we only penalize the continuous latent variables $\mathbf{z}_n$, not the whole latent variable.
 The regularizer $\mathcal{D}_{z}$ based on MMD is expressed as:

 where $k(\cdot, \cdot)$ can be any positive definite kernel, $\{z_n^1, \dots, z_n^N\}$ are sampled from the prior distribution $P_{n}(\mathbf{z}_n)$, $\hat{z}_n^{i}$ is sampled from the posterior distribution $Q_{n}(\mathbf{z}_n | \mathbf{x})$ and $x^i$ is sampled from the real data samples for $i=1, 2, \ldots, N$.